 We look forward to welcoming you to our vibrant community in Boulder, Colorado.
 Colorado Law is one of the best public law schools in the United States, with students and faculty from diverse backgrounds and pursuing diverse interests.
 In addition, MSL students have the opportunity to engage with the broader University of Colorado-Boulder campus, which is recognized internationally as the #44 Best Global University (U.S. News and World Report, 2017) and ranks #43 internationally by the Academic Ranking of World Universities, 2017.
 With over 3,000 international students from over 91 countries, we welcome students from around the world.

-We are accepting applications for the Master of Studies in Law program to be considered for admission to start the program in the fall of 2018.
-Applicants must complete the MSL Application and submit all supporting materials by May 1, 2018.
+We will begin accepting applications for the 2019-2020 Master of Studies in Law program on October 1st The application deadline for priority consideration is March 15th, 2019.
+Applicants must complete the MSL Application and submit all supporting materials by May 1, 2019.
 We do not currently require the submission of a LSAT, GRE, or GMAT score to be considered for admission.
 To apply, submit the following materials:

 If you are required to demonstrate English proficiency, we accept official score reports from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 We require a minimum TOEFL score of 100 on the Internet-based test, or a minimum score of 7.0 or better on the IELTS, for full admission consideration.
 Students who score below these thresholds may be considered for conditional admission contingent upon the completion of a summer English course at our International English Center.